Periodontal Therapy in Oakville

 If you have been diagnosed with periodontal disease, our hygienist will recommend a period of Active Therapy - a customized approach designed to arrest this disease that removed hard to reach tartar and allows gum tissue to heal.

 Details including treatment benefits and fees will be explained in consultation.
 Working with your consent and values, we decide together how best to treat and manage this disease.
 Whether you wish to retain your own natural teeth, or elect to have your teeth replaced with prosthetics as you age, adequate quality jaw bone is still a requirement.
 The best course of action is to preserve your natural tissue.
-At Trafalgar Village Dental in Oakville, Dr. Nitin Kapoor and Associates are here to help you.
+Our family dentists at Trafalgar Village Dental in Oakville are here to help you.